-- You must follow the required writing guidelines in the syllabus.
-Not doing so will result in your grade lowering by 5 points per item. - o Twelve-point sized Times font, double-spaced.
-Single spaced assignments will be docked points. - o 1" margins all around - o APA Citations where appropriate credit must be given even where any ideas presented in the paper are not your own (see notes below about avoiding plagiarism) - o Title pages and bibliographies are not counted as pages due - o Student information is at the top left of the page, single spaced - o There are no extra spaces between paragraphs. - o Paragraphs contain no less than four sentences. - o Magazines, newspapers, journals, and books are italicized.
+- Twelve-point sized Times font, double-spaced - o 1" margins all around - APA Citations where appropriate credit must be given even where any ideas presented in the paper are not your own (see notes below about avoiding plagiarism) - Title pages and bibliographies are not counted as pages due - o Student information is at the top left of the page, single spaced - o There are no extra spaces between paragraphs. - o Paragraphs contain no less than four sentences. - Magazines, newspapers, journals, and books are italicized.
 Movie titles, article titles, song titles, etc. are "in quotation marks."
-Quotes inside of a quotation use 'single quotation marks.'

-- o Avoid the universal "we", "our", "us" ask yourself: Can I speak for everyone?
+Quotes inside of a quotation use 'single quotation marks.' - o Avoid the universal "we", "our", "us" ask yourself: Can I speak for everyone?
 If you cannot, do not write it.
 Also avoid phrasing such as "nowadays..." and "since the beginning of time."
 Be accurate.
-Know what you're writing and why. - O not ever use Wikipedia, CliffNotes, or other such encyclopedic references or online dictionaries.
+Know what you're writing and why. - O not ever use Wikipedia, CliffNotes, or other such encyclopedic references.
 Wikipedia is not peer-reviewed and therefore unreliable.
 Do your own research.
 If you're going to research online (which is absolutely encouraged and totally legit), make sure you understand what you're looking for.
-Do a deep dive into the internet to find your stuff. - O Be sure that no more than 20% of your papers are outside sources.
+Do a deep dive into the internet to find your stuff. - Be sure that no more than 20% of your papers are outside sources.
 You must be providing your own analysis while you draw from material presented to you in class.